Coastal salt marsh ecosystems fact sheet | Field of Mars EEC

 Low red and green salt marsh plants growing beside mangrove trees at the edge of an estuary.
 Samphire and mangroves at Towra Point Nature Reserve.
 Coastal salt marshes often grow beside mangrove forests in estuarine environments.

-What plants and animals live in coastal salt marshes?
+What plants and animals live in coastal salt marsh ecosystems?

 Animals in coastal salt marshes are consumers.
 Crabs, snails, worms, amphipods, insects, spiders, small fish, shorebirds and waterbirds feed in the marsh, nearby mudflats and tidal channels.
 Fungi, bacteria, worms, larvae and other small organisms act as decomposers by breaking down dead plants, dead animals and waste.